 learn how to resolve this problem.

 All dog owners should have a pet odor neutralizer on hand in case of accidents.
-There are many brands that are available at the pet store or online.
-These products are specifically designed to eliminate pet odors and they should be used each and every time Fido has an accident.
+There are many brands available at the pet store or online.
+These products are specifically designed to eliminate pet odors, and should be used each and every time Fido has an accident.
 Regular household cleaners don't eliminate the scent completely, so Fido may continue to go back and have accidents in the same area.

-If the accident is on a delicate upholstery fabric or rug, you should first use the product to do a test patch in an inconspicuous area to be sure that the product will not leave a stain.
-If you're afraid to clean up an accident on a valuable rug or piece of furniture yourself, time to call in the professionals... a rug and upholstery cleaning service should be able to do the clean up without doing any damage.
+If the accident is on a delicate upholstery fabric or rug, start by using the product to do a test patch in an inconspicuous area to be sure that the product won't leave a stain.
+If you're afraid to clean up an accident on a valuable rug or piece of furniture yourself, time to call in the professionals... a rug and upholstery cleaning service should be able to do the cleanup without doing any damage.